-Study shows cost-effectiveness of smoking cessation counseling during hospitalizationJune 18th, 2014 in Health /
+Study shows cost-effectiveness of smoking cessation counseling during hospitalizationJune 18, 2014 in Medicine & Health / Health

 In a recent study published in Tobacco Control, researchers at the University of Ottawa Heart Institute have demonstrated the cost-effectiveness of the Ottawa Model for Smoking Cessation (OMSC), an intervention that includes in-hospital counseling, pharmacotherapy and post-hospital follow-up, compared to usual care among smokers hospitalized with acute myocardial infarction, unstable angina, heart failure, and chronic obstructive pulmonary disease.